stevedsun/stevedsun.github.io/posts/2022/implementing-prometheus-exporter-for-fluentbit/index.md

 ## The Exporter Collector

-Now we have an HTTP server, but if we want to make it as an exporter, we have to define the **collector**.
-The collector is a Prometheus concept which implements two call-back function:
+Now we have an HTTP server, but if we want to make it an exporter, we have to define the **collector**.
+The collector is a Prometheus concept that implements two call-back functions:

 ```go